Skip to main content

 Matt Berry, Vice Chairman

-Matt currently serves as Chief of Staff for the Illinois Community College Board where he is responsible for policy development, legislative affairs, public relations, human resources, fiscal management.
+Matt Berry currently serves as Chief of Staff for the Illinois Community College Board where he is responsible for policy development, legislative affairs, public relations, human resources, fiscal management.

 He has over fifteen years of experience in higher education finance and policy having previously held positions at the Illinois Board of Higher Education and Office of the Illinois Senate President.
 He holds a bachelor’s degree in Political Science from Illinois College and has a Master of Public Administration degree from the University of Illinois at Springfield.
-Matt is very active in fundraising for community organizations.
+Berry is active in fundraising for community organizations.
 He was a member of the Westminster Cooperative Preschool Board where he spear-headed their fundraising efforts and has served on the Phoenix Center’s Fundraising Committee.
 Matt and his husband and son live in New Berlin.

 Clayton Hamrick, Treasurer